-If the cassette tape is loose, it may produce poor sound or performance during playback.
+• If the cassette tape is loose, it may produce poor sound or performance during playback.
 Use a pencil or something similar to remove any slack.

 - Only cassette tapes that play no longer than 90 minutes should be used.
 Cassette tape exceeding 90 minutes are thin and may easily break. - Do not leave a cassette tape in the tape player slot when not in use.
-Remove it completely to permit the slot door to close and to protect the mechanism from dust. - Store cassette tape away from extreme heat, magnetic fields, and direct sunlight.
+Remove it completely to permit the slot door to close and to protect the mechanism from dust. - Store cassette tapes away from extreme heat, magnetic fields, and direct sunlight.
 Protect the exposed cassette tape from dirt and damage.
-Store cassette tapes in their original cases or other protective cases. - Insert only cassette tapes into the slot.
-If objects other than cassette tapes are inserted, they may damage the player.
+Store cassette tapes in their original cases or other protective cases.